sanjaiyan-dev/uk-nmsw-ui/docs/form_creator.md

 Sometimes an input needs to be contained with the GDS `<details>` tags to allow users control over whether to interact with it or not.

-Some inputs must be grouped with a fieldset e.g. radio buttons and checkboxes, conditional fields
+Some inputs must be grouped with a fieldset e.g. radio buttons and checkboxes, conditional fields.

+_A `DISPLAY_PASSWORD` type exists but it covers a specific use case where we need to display supporting text within the form (see ChangeYourPassword.jsx)_

 To create one, when you define your input (see input options below) you need to include the params:
 - `displayType: <type>`